 In a 2020 survey in the US, over 71% of people said they choose fast food because it’s convenient, with only 37.6% opting for fast food for taste.
-A further 33% said they choose fast food because of its low cost in comparison to other options.
+A further 33% said they choose fast food because it cost less than some other options.

-But with popular food delivery services like Blue Apron and Sunbasket offering low-calorie meal kits delivered straight to your door, fast food restaurants are finding themselves with unexpected competition.
+But with popular food delivery services like Blue Apron and Factor offering low-calorie meal kits and prepared meals delivered straight to your door, fast food restaurants are finding themselves with some unexpected competition.

 Fast food has evolved over the last few decades, with new and expanded menus, more emphasis on food sourcing, and changes in the ways fast food is delivered to customers.